Cecilia-xu/Leetcode/34/Note.md

 # Solution 2: binary search
 ## Algorithm
 1. Use binary search to find the left most index of the range
-2. Use binary search to find the right most index of the range
+2. Use binary search to find the first index whose value is larger than target(the right most index = this index - 1)
 ## Complexity
+Time complexity: O(logn)
+Space complexity: O(1)
 ## Pseudocode